pkourouklidis/panoptes-wiki/Core-Concepts.md

 This page provides an overview of the core concepts that Panoptes uses and the PDL syntax used to express them.

 ## Platform
-A _Platform_ describes the underlying infrastructure/Platform used for the training, deployment, and monitoring of ML models.
-Every PDL script implicitly includes a _Platform_ instance so there's no PDL syntax to create one.
+A _Platform_ describes the underlying infrastructure/environment used for the training, deployment, and monitoring of ML models.
+Every PDL script maps to exactly one _Platform_ instance so there's no need to explicitly define it.

 ## Feature Store
-Every _Platform_ must contain a _Feature Store_ where the information about all available _Features_ and _Labels_ is contained.
+Every _Platform_ must contain a _Feature Store_ which stores information about all available _Features_ and _Labels_.

 ```
 FeatureStore{